Who Gets To Stay In The House During A Divorce

 2. If the home is registered, apply to register your home rights here or if the home is unregistered, you can apply to register your home rights here

 These rights come from the Family Law Act 1996 (UK) and apply to married couples and civil partners who live in their family home together.
-They apply only until the divorce/dissolution, or dissolution of civil partnership, has been finalised and the financial settlement agreed by the courts.
+They only apply until the divorce/dissolution, or dissolution of civil partnership, has been finalised and the financial settlement agreed by the courts.

 Do I lose the house if I move out?